kerpak/KerbalSyncProgram/README.rst

 REQUIREMENTS
 ----------------------------------

 You have to have git_ in your PATH so the scripts can find it.
-Or, you can edit the KerbalSync scripts to add git location to the PATH environment variable.
+Alternatively, you can edit the KerbalSync scripts to add git location to the PATH environment variable.

 .. _git: http://git-scm.com